Our Draft Constitution

 We the people of the United States stand united to the unfinished work begun with our second constitution and our first Civil War by dedicating this new constitution for the living, those yet unborn and those Americans departed.
 The Democratic experiment that began in 1776 is rekindled in this third constitution of the United States.
 We the people assert the authority, as affirmed for all Americans by George Washington, to maintain a free, democratic and just society, adverse to corruption and to authoritarianism, despotism and every form of party manipulation.
 Our values are herein enshrined in this constitution, making us one people, creating a more democratic form of government capable of responding to the growing threats we face as a nation and a species.
 We assert our hope for a great reconciliation as we forge a new alliance with truth and science for the wellbeing of our planet, and all life upon it.

 The People are the owners of their government and as such retain the ultimate authority to improve upon the design of their political institutions.
 It shall be incumbent upon the people to assemble and to deliberate upon their constitution whenever they feel necessary to make changes to their political system.
-(INSERT REFERENDUM) The exercise of this right shall not be abridged or curtailed.
+The exercise of this right shall not be abridged or curtailed.
 It is to remain independent of private wealth and commercial influence.

 Sovereignty shall not be divided.
 It rests completely in the people of America.
 This was established in 1787 when the states acceded to the national government and sovereignty was transferred to the national government.
 The settlement of the Civil War has established we are one people, living in one nation.
 States are regions of the same nation.

-Our charge as citizens, and how we fulfill that promise.
+Our Charge as Citizens, and how we Fulfill that Promise

 Civic knowledge is essential to any functioning democracy.
 It is how we the people collectively understand the government and society we create.
 It is only through our understanding of our political system that we arrive at any complete understanding of ourselves.

 In order to create the society we want, we must first be attentive to the kind of political system we as one people may utilize.
-These changes can from time to time be relatively large and all encompassing, at other times small and simple in nature.
+These changes can from time to time be relatively large and all-encompassing, at other times small and simple in nature.

 Our charge is to remain vigilant over the effects of the system we then continually perfect.